 - Eating alone because of being embarrassed by how much one is eating

-- Feeling disgusted with oneself, depressed or very guilty over after overeating
+- Feeling disgusted with oneself, depressed or very guilty after overeating

 Biological Issues Related to BED:

 - Genetics: Although genes can make it harder to make healthy choices and make fighting weight and BED an uphill battle, genes alone do not totally determine a person’s physical/emotional destiny.
-Environment, ability to rework thoughts, make other decisions, etc. are also factors.
+Environment, ability to rework thoughts and make other decisions are also factors.